List of cities in India by population

-This is a list of the most populous cities in India.
+There are 496 cities in India with a population of over 100,000, of which 46 cities have a population of over 1,000,000.
+Mumbai is the most populated city followed by Delhi, Bengaluru and Hyderabad.

 Cities are a type of sub-administrative unit and are defined by the Ministry of Home Affairs.
 In some cases, cities are bifurcated into municipalities, which can lead to cities being included within other cities.
-This list is based on the Census of India using data from the 2001 census of India and the 2011 census of India.
+India conducts decennial censuses with the two most recent being the 2001 census of India and the 2011 census of India.
+(Note: The 2027 census of India was originally set for 2021, but due to the Covid pandemic, it was delayed.)

-List

-The list includes the cities and not urban agglomerations.